-Scientific name Sta atus Habitat requirements L ikelihood of occurrer ice NC Act EPBC Act GSDA SGIC SDA NS Habitat: Occurs in a range of habitats, often at ecotones, including coastal and sub-coastal tall open forests, tropical savannahs crossed by wooded or forested watercourses, woodlands, edges of rainforests and gallery forests along watercourses, and wetlands that include Melaleuca and Casuarina species (DCCEEW 2022).
-The species typically it has experienced a now rarely encounte Queensland (Garne tial to occur.
-However, d contraction, and is Cape York in nests in tall trees within 1 km of permanent water and occurs in habitats that support a high abundance of bird species (DCCEEW 2022).
-SGIC SDA: The species has two records within the desktop search extent, both recorded in 1955.
-Potentially suitable his present within the study area.
-Based on the suitability of habitat, the species has potential to occur.
-However, it has experienced a recent, rapid northward contraction, and is no rarely encountered south of southern Cape York in Queens (Garnett and Baker, 2020).
-On this basis, the species is un to occur within the SGIC SDA pipeline alignment.
-Northern Section: The species has two records within the desktop search extent, both recorded in 1955.
+Scientific name Sta atus Habitat requirements L ikelihood of occurrer nce NC Act EPBC Act GSDA SGIC SDA NS Habitat: Occurs in a range of habitats, often at ecotones, including coastal and sub-coastal tall open forests, tropical savannahs crossed by wooded or forested watercourses, woodlands, edges of rainforests and gallery forests along watercourses, and wetlands that include Melaleuca and Casuarina species (DCCEEW 2022).
+The species typically suitability of habitat, it has experienced a now rarely encounte Queensland (Garnet esent within the study tial to occur.
+However, and contraction, and is Cape York in this basis, the nests in tall trees within 1 km of permanent water and occurs in habitats that support a high abundance of bird species (DCCEEW 2022). is present within the habitat, the species experienced a recen rarely encountered s ntially suitable habitat the suitability of However, it has traction, and is now York in Queensland he species is unlikely Northern Section: The species has two records within the desktop search extent, both recorded in 1955.
 Potentially suitable habitat is present within the study area.
 Based on the suitability of habitat, the species has potential to occur.
-Howev it has experienced a recent, rapid northward contraction, and is now rarely encountered south of southern Cape York in Queensland (Garnett and Baker, 2020).
-On this basis, the species is unlikely to occur within the Northern Section pipeline alignment.
+Howe it has experienced a recent, rapid northward contraction, and now rarely encountered south of southern Cape York in Queensland (Garnett and Baker, 2020).
+On this basis, the species is unlikely to occur within the Northern Section pipelin alignment.
 Esacus V NL Distribution: North coast of Australian and associated Unlikely to occur N/A N/A magnirostris Beach stone- curlew islands from Western Australia to New South Wales (Birdlife Australia 2022) Habitat: The beach stone-curlew forages on large intertidal mudflats, sandflats, sandbanks and sandpits exposed by low tide for crabs and other marine invertebrates.
 The species is also known to frequent river mouths, offshore sandbars associated with coral atolls, reefs and rock platforms, and coastal lagoons (Birdlife Australia 2022).
 GSDA: The species has been historically recorded within the desktop search extent; however, no suitable habitat was recorded within the study area, the species is associated with marine environments.
 Falco hypoleucos V V Distribution: The species is noted as being absent from east Unlikely to occur Unlikely to occur Unlikely to occur Grey falcon of the Great Dividing Range and is mainly found is regions where the annual rainfall is less than 500 mm and is essentially confined to arid and semi-arid regions (TSSC 2020).
 Habitat: An elusive species that occurs in arid to semi-arid environments in timbered lowland plains, shrublands, grasslands and open woodlands but have been observed GSDA: The species has not been historically recorded within the desktop search extent.
 The species' distribution does not encompass the GSDA pipeline alignment as the project is located east of the Great Dividing Range where the species is noted to be absent.
 Additionally, BoM Monthly Rainfall statistics for the Gladstone Radar (Station ID: 039123) report that the average annual rainfall for the Gladstone region is above 500